stewartsmith/drizzle/docs/replication.rst

 Handling ROLLBACKs
 ------------------

+When a transaction is rolled back, one of two things happen depending on whether the transaction is made up of either a single Transaction message, or if it is made up of multiple Transaction messages (e.g, bulk load).

+* For a transaction encapsulated entirely within a single Transaction message, the entire message is simply discarded and not sent through the replication stream.
-Any time a transaction is rolled back, a single Transaction message is containing a Statement with type = ROLLBACK is sent to replicators.
+* For a transaction which is made up of multiple messages, and at least one message has already been sent through the replication stream, then the Transaction message will contain a Statement message with type = ROLLBACK.

-What the replicator does with this information depends on the replicator.
-For most, only rollbacks of bulk operations will actually trigger any real action on a replica, since non-bulk operations won't have changed any data on a replica and the ROLLBACK is only sent to a replica to notify it of a transaction being rolled back (so that the replica can understand transaction ID sequence gaps...)